plattysoft/MSX/tests/README.md

 Tile scrolling top to bottom and right to left (VPOKE)
  * BASIC Vs X-BASIC, FOR Vs unwinded
+ * VPEEK + VPOKE Vs PEEK + VPOKE -> Much faster, the VDP access for read and write is ridiculous

+Only done with FOR for now.

 Smooth scrolling top to bottom (remap VPOKE)

+Smooth scrolling of bricks (remap with tricks, repeating pattern)